How it works

 Each base lens accumulates layers over time.
 A point query must walk layers newest-first until it finds a covering tau.
 With many layers this is linear in the layer count.

-- Sort events by timestamp; ends before starts at ties.
+2. Sort events by timestamp; ends before starts at ties.

-(layer_idx, tau_idx)tracks which layers are active at each point.
-The layer with the highest index (newest) wins. - Emit a merged segment whenever the winning value changes.
+3. Walk events.
+A max-heap keyed by (layer_idx, tau_idx) tracks which layers are active at each point.
+The layer with the highest index (newest) wins.

-Database and Executor
+Database and Kernel

 Database<V>